 An exploration of teaching skills that conform to Scriptural educational principles.
 Instructional methods appropriate for teaching Bible stories and concepts to children, lesson planning, preparation, and evaluation will be studied.
 The student will be responsible for buying some supplies for this course.
 (This course is for women only.)

 A study of the outstanding preachers in the history of Christianity.
-The course will consist of an examination of their lives, sermons, and methods of preparation, as well as delivery.
-Same as COM 335.
+The course will consist of an examination of their lives, sermons, methods of preparation, and delivery.

 The principles, techniques, and procedures for personal counseling.
 Relevant scriptural principles are utilized extensively.

 Study, in seminar form, of significant issues and problems of relevance to the Bible major.
 Content will vary with the group in the seminar.
-This course includes a significant writing element.
+This course includes a significant writing component.

 An examination of the expository method.
 Emphasis is placed on preaching from the Bible text; opportunity is given for practice, evaluation, and correction.
-Prerequisites: BIB/COM 231 Preparation and Delivery of Sermons and BIB 330 Preacher and His Work; or permission of department chairman.
-Same as COM 435 and BIB 529.
+Prerequisites: BIB/COM 231 Preparation and Delivery of Sermons and BIB 330 Preacher and His Work or permission from the department chairman.
+Same as BIB 529.

 A study of the question, "Why?"
 Specifically, "Why does God allow evil, pain, and suffering to occur?"
-Special attention is directed to (1) The atheist's attempt to disprove the existence of God on the basis of evil and pain, (2) Bible insights for believers, and (3) Suggestions for coping with suffering.
-Same as PHI 299A/399A.
+Special attention is directed to (1) the atheist's attempt to disprove the existence of God on the basis of evil and pain, (2) Bible insights for believers, and (3) suggestions for coping with suffering.
+Same as PHI 299A.

 An overview of short-term evangelism efforts.
 This is a missions course designed for those interested in less than two-year commitments to a field.
 Philosophy, methods, and strategies of short-term missions and gospel campaigns is evaluated.
 Attention is given to the cross-cultural teaching experience, integration of work with the local church, and basic church growth principles.

-A survey of the biblical texts relating to the Christian's hope.
-Millennial theories are considered with emphasis maintained upon the Bible's teaching concerning the second coming, judgement, and eternity.
-(Text course)
+A survey of the Biblical texts relating to the Christian's hope.
+Millennial theories are considered with emphasis maintained upon the Bible's teaching concerning the second coming, judgment, and eternity.
+(Text course.)